-In retail, we have witnessed the seismic impact of the internet on consumer behaviour where traditional retail models, slow to see the benefits of early adaptation, have suffered catastrophic failure and disappeared from the high street.
+In retail, we have witnessed the seismic impact of the internet on consumer behavior where traditional retail models, slow to see the benefits of early adaptation, have suffered a catastrophic failure and disappeared from the high street.

 There are other challenges that could create a paradigm shift for every business.
 One of these is a growing risk that our economy could leave our society and environment behind in the single-minded pursuit of short-term growth.

-One of the things that first attracted me to Kingfisher 17 years ago was its strong environmental commitment.
-B&Q had already helped WWF found the Forestry Stewardship Council (FSC) and long-term sustainability leadership has remained a golden thread throughout my time in the Group.
+One of the items which first attracted us to Kingfisher 17 years ago was its strong environmental commitment.
+B&Q already helped WWF found the Forestry Stewardship Council (FSC) and also long-term sustainability leadership has remained a goldthread throughout my time within the Group.

-The report encourages us to look beyond our fixation on GDP growth as the only measure of economic success and to re-adjust our focus on achieving maximum wellbeing for minimum planetary input.
+The report encourages us to seem beyond our fixation on GDP growth because the only measure of economic success and to re-adjust our specialize in achieving maximum wellbeing for minimum planetary input.

-2015 needs to be the year we finally start to see the bigger picture and act decisively to strengthen the links between our economy, our society and our environment.
+2015 must be the year we finally start to ascertain the larger picture and act decisively to strengthen the links between our economy, our society, and our surroundings.

 About Sir Ian Cheshire outgoing Group Chief Executive, Kingfisher plc

-Sir Ian Cheshire steps down as Group Chief Executive of Kingfisher plc this week after seven years at the helm and 17 years within the business.
-He remains an Executive Director until the end of January 2015, to oversee the smooth transition to his successor, Véronique Laury.
-Under Sir Ian’s leadership Kingfisher became one of the first businesses to explicitly link sustainability performance with business opportunity.
-Sir Ian was knighted in the 2014 New Year Honours for services to Business, Sustainability and the Environment.
+Sir Ian Cheshire steps down as Group Chief Executive of Kingfisher plc in the week after seven years at the helm and 17 years within the business.
+He remains an executive until the top of January 2015, to oversee the graceful transition to his successor, Véronique Laury.
+Under Sir Ian’s leadership, Kingfisher became one among the primary businesses to explicitly link sustainability performance with the business opportunity.
+Sir Ian was knighted within the 2014 New Year Honours for services to Business, Sustainability, and therefore the Environment.